amazon-archives/sql-odbc/docs/dev/Installation_and_setup.md

 4. Choose **Destination** to install driver files.

 5. The installer comes bundled with documentation and useful resources files to connect with various BI tools, for example `.tdc` file for Tableau.
 You can choose to keep the documentation and resources, or remove it.
-Click **Customize** to choose need files.
+Click **Customize** to choose needed files.
 Click **Continue**.

 <p align="center">
   <img src="img/mac_installer_select_and_browse.png" width="506" height="397">